Jasiel-Stark8/MoryaAI/Developers_Notes.md

 ## Development Guidelines

+### Frontend Guidelines

-- Follow the Vue.js and Flask style guides for code consistency.
+- Follow the [Vue.js style guide](https://vuejs.org/v2/style-guide/) and [PrimeVue guidelines](https://primevue.org/) for code consistency.
 - Write unit tests for all new features and bug fixes.
 - Use clear, descriptive commit messages.

+### Backend Guidelines

+- Follow the [Flask style guide](https://flask.palletsprojects.com/en/3.0.x/styleguide/) for code consistency.
+- Write unit tests for all new features and bug fixes.
+- Use clear, descriptive commit messages.

+### Collaborative Methods and Practices

 - Submit pull requests for all changes, and ensure they are reviewed by at least one other team member before merging.
+- Regularly sync your local development branch with the main branch.
+- Use feature branches for developing new features or fixing bugs.
+- Use descriptive names for your branches (e.g., `feature/user-authentication`, `bugfix/header-styling`).

 ## Setup Instructions